 Before I sign off to read your comments below, I’d love to know how you felt about Monster.
 A character in itself.
 A character I missed in the movie although it probably would have been perceived as a rip-off of Wilson from Castaway.
 And she never really spoke to Monster…only referenced.
 But the backpack definitely represented her load both physically and mentally.
 In the beginning she stagers against its weight, but during the trek, friends on the trail help lighten her load.
 By the end, the load is still there, but the burden is not.
 She has become stronger in every sense of the word.

 So now it’s your turn.
 What did you think of the journey?
 What surprised you the most?
 I can’t wait to read your comments below.
 I encourage this to be a discussion, if you reply to another reader’s comment, they should receive an email prompting a response.
 I will be responding as well.

-The next book was chosen by a Pinterest follower Catherine Mcclain.
-What I’ve been hearing is that it is a nice easy beach read.
+The next book was chosen by a blog follower, and what I’ve been hearing is that it is a nice easy beach read.
 Cheers to that, I think we all deserve it.
 The Vacationers by Emma Straub.
 A story about a family on vacation to Majorca that doesn’t go as planned.
 I’m only a chapter in, but so far, I like it.